SovereignCloudStack/website/_i18n/en/summit2024.md

 * The product owners of SCS will present and explain various technical aspects and components of SCS.
 * Finally, the Chairman of the OSB Alliance and CEO of Univention GmbH, Peter Ganten, will give an outlook on the future of SCS.

-We are particularly pleased that our Summit will be combined with the kick-off of the OpenInfra Day Roadshow.
-[OpenInfra Day Germany 2024](https://oideurope2024.openinfra.dev/#registration=1) will take place on May 15, 2024 at the same venue as our Summit.
-Take advantage of this unique opportunity to meet SCS, our partners and our community on the first day, and dive into the world of open source community work on the second day.
-We cordially invite you to join us.
+We are particularly pleased that our Summit was combined with the kick-off of the OpenInfra Day Roadshow.
+[OpenInfra Day Germany 2024](https://oideurope2024.openinfra.dev/germany/) took place on May 15, 2024 at the same venue as our Summit.
+It was a unique opportunity to meet SCS, our partners and our community on the first day, and dive into the world of open source community work on the second day.

-Please note, that the program will be in German.
+Please note, that the program was held in German.
 The full agenda can be viewed in the [German version](https://scs.community/de/summit2024/) of this page.

 ## Location

-The SCS Summit 2024 will take place at [Villa Elisabeth](https://www.elisabeth.berlin/de/kulturorte/villa-elisabeth), Invalidenstraße 3 in 10115 Berlin-Mitte, (near S Nordbahnhof).
+The SCS Summit 2024 took place at [Villa Elisabeth](https://www.elisabeth.berlin/de/kulturorte/villa-elisabeth), Invalidenstraße 3 in 10115 Berlin-Mitte, (near S Nordbahnhof).

 ## Contact us